mschaef/rhinowiki/README.md

 Simple Wiki system built in server-side JavaScript using the Rhino JavaScript engine.

-To run, use the command `ant start`.
+To run, use the command `gradle run`.

 ## License